wavefrontHQ/docs/pages/doc/ts_bottomk.md

 ## Examples

-The following example shows only the bottom 3 of the sources for which we have the total number of sample requests.
+The following example shows only the bottom 3 time seriesß for which we have the total number of sample requests.

 ![bottomk example](images/ts_bottomk.png)